pumasight/walleth/README.md

 If you have a WallEth version installed already, you're going to have to uninstall that first.
 If you've got a bunch of precious configuration data, perhaps leverage TitaniumBackup if you're rooted. otherwise, move your coins around to get them away from your existing WallEth install, because the current instance must be destroyed to get this v37 version running.

-Once you're set with v37 WallEth installed, connect your trezor to your android with USB OTG cable, or leverage a Micro-Male or C-Male to USB-B-femal adapter. (adapter's male goes in the android port, your cable goes between the adapter and the trezor,)
+Once you're set with v37 WallEth installed, connect your trezor to your android with USB OTG cable, or leverage a Micro-Male or C-Male to USB-A-female adapter. (adapter's male goes in the Android's port, the cable goes between the adapter and the trezor.)

 WallEth should recognize your Trezor, allow pin unlock, view wallets, and the value stored on them.